Rowobin/zterm/README.md

 > This library is a work in progress, bugs and incomplete features are to be expected.

 # zterm
-A low-level terminal manipulation library written in Zig.
-Built as an learning exercise, taking inspiration from [mibu](https://github.com/xyaman/mibu).
+A low-level terminal manipulation library for Unix systems written in Zig.
+Built as a learning exercise, taking inspiration from [mibu](https://github.com/xyaman/mibu).

 > Tested with zig 0.14.1

 ## Features

-- Style (bold, italic, underline, etc).
+- Style (bold, italic, underline, etc)
-- 8-16 colors.
+- 8-16 colors
-- True Color (24-bit RGB).
+- True Color (24-bit RGB)
+- Cursor manipulation (position, hide, show)
+- Enable/disable raw mode
+- Clear screen

 ## How to use